Wanna talk?

 As you may have guessed from the title, this game is, in a way, a coming-of-age story.
 The ideas of succession and growing older are quite prevalent in Laika's relationship to her mother and daughter, and even to her relationship with the village as a whole.
 It's no secret that Laika can't die.
 Not permanently, at least.
 Her family line bears a curse of resurrection, passed on from one generation to the next when the daughter "bleeds" for the first time.
 Laika is the current bearer of immortality, caught between her mother who has long given it up, and her daughter who has yet to take it.

 Laika does a good job of telling about its world, but never too much.
 You learn what you need to learn and the rest is left up to mystery or interpretation.
-While this approach can feel low-effort at times, Laika certainly succeeds, with each tidbit of information, from details of the world to details of Laika's curse, being both interesting and not quite enough.
-I think it's always important to leave some questions unanswered, as that is how just about any great piece of lingers in someone's mind for long after they've played/seen/heard/watched/read it...
+While this approach can feel low-effort in some games, Laika certainly succeeds, with each tidbit of information, from details of the world to details of Laika's curse, being both interesting and not quite enough.
+I think it's always important to leave some questions unanswered, as that is how just about any great piece of art lingers in someone's mind for long after they've played/seen/heard/watched/read it...
 At least it is for me.
 Laika will leave you wondering and hungering for more, which is, admittedly, a double-edged sword.

 I may not be the most observant, but I found the world to be rather sparse when it came to NPC interactions.
 Plenty can be found in "Where We Live," but throughout the world there are essentially none until later in the game, when most sidequests are completed.
 I feel it would have made the world feel a little more real if these characters appeared earlier, and possibly more appearing throughout various stages of the game.
 I would have also liked just a bit more non-sidequest dialogue with the characters in the villiage, anything from random thoughts to telling a bit about themselves.
 Being someone who likes to go through every character's entire dialogue tree as soon as I see them, I found the dialogue running dry quite quickly, with some characters offering only a couple more lines later on.
 Some more flashbacks and a bit more buildup to the ending would have been ideal as well.
 The final boss' dialogue is a bit lackluster as well.